 That video shall continue to provide entertainment and amusement for my family for generations to come.

 dancer.
 And at least he was honest and could admit this...but not only was Wade not the type to break it down on the dance floor to the beat, he was highly unskilled in the art of slow dancing.
-Some of you may remember reading about my nightmarish experiences in middle school concerning slow dances...the fact that I couldn't even get a good slow dance at prom with y date did not give me much hope for my slow dancing future.
+Some of you may remember reading about my nightmarish experiences in middle school concerning slow dances...the fact that I couldn't even get a good slow dance at prom with my date did not give me much hope for my slow dancing future.

 Speaking of tongues, let us now go to the prom after-party...

 Instead, imagine a senior boy's (I can't remember his name for you Red Wing High readers...I think it starts with J, though?
 He was a senior, a drummer in the high school band, pretty cute, shaved head, and at the end of the year he had dumped his long-time blond and petite girlfriend and prom date in favor of this fellow senior girl Angie whom I used to live next door to and didn't like.
-And my last memory of them was that they had gotten those matching graffiti t-shirts that said each other's names on them and wore them to school, which cemented the fact that Angie was lame - because it was obviously her idea - and he was lame for going out with her) basment, complete with a pool table, TV, and
+And my last memory of them was that they had gotten those matching graffiti t-shirts that had each other's names on them and wore them to school, which cemented the fact that Angie was lame - because it was obviously her idea - and he was lame for going out with her) basment, complete with a pool table, TV, and

 in stunned silence.
 At one point, I think Wade might have tried to kiss me...he turned to say something to me and leaned in a little bit, but I felt so uncomfortable and awkward with the whole scenario that I kind of just jumped up really quick and sat on the other side of the couch.

 I had never been so thankful to have a curfew in all of my life.

 Wear a Chastity Belt.).
-But all of that was still not enough to make it worth it when, a few weeks later, Wade had his buddy do the middle school thing and called me on the phone to ask what I thought of Wade...
+But all of that was still not enough to make it worth it when, a few weeks later, Wade had his buddy do the middle school thing and call me on the phone to ask what I thought of Wade...